ncachanosky/blog/content/post/2022-01-17/index.md

 ---
-title: "The Gold Standard: Retropsect and Prospect"
+title: "The Gold Standard: Retrospect and Prospect"
 subtitle: Fifty years after the Nixon shock, it is difficult for many to imagine a dollar connected to gold.
 Most Americans have never used a gold-backed dollar.
 They do not understand how the gold standard worked.
 They have not considered the merits of returning to the gold standard.
 The gold standard, in their minds, is a relic of a bygone era.
 The contributions in this volume help to bridge the knowledge gap created by fifty years of fiat money.
 summary: Fifty years after the Nixon shock, it is difficult for many to imagine a dollar connected to gold.
 Most Americans have never used a gold-backed dollar.
 They do not understand how the gold standard worked.
 They have not considered the merits of returning to the gold standard.
 The gold standard, in their minds, is a relic of a bygone era.
 The contributions in this volume help to bridge the knowledge gap created by fifty years of fiat money.
 projects: []